 Dear Editor-in-Chief,

-Thank you for your email on May 8, 2019 regarding our paper titled “Dynamic Random Testing of Web Services: A Methodology and Evaluation” submitted to IEEE Transactions on Services Computing (Manuscript ID: TSC-2019-01-0031).
+Thank you for your email on May 8, 2019, regarding our paper “Dynamic Random Testing of Web Services: A Methodology and Evaluation,” which was submitted to IEEE Transactions on Services Computing (Manuscript ID: TSC-2019-01-0031).

 We are submitting a new version of the paper, in which we have made revisions to address and respond to each comment from the reviewers.
 Below are the detailed responses to the comments.